How to Prepare for An Effective 2023 Strategic Planning Session [Video]

 Ensure the session is scheduled and communicate its importance to the team.
 Champion this process so that others see how critical their full participation is to the company’s success.

 Decide on the right facilitator.
 You may have someone on your team well-equipped to run your session, or you may decide to hire an outside facilitator.
+Read more on how to be a good facilitator.

 Partner with the facilitator to craft the agenda so you will have the right discussions in your session.

-Here’s what the facilitator should do to prepare for the Strategic Planning session:
+Here’s what the facilitator should do to prepare for the Strategic Planning Session:

 - Meet with the CEO to customize a strategy session meeting agenda.